-In this post, we’ll share our five favorite yard trees to help you with your search.
+In this post, we’ll share our five favorite best yard trees to help you with your search.

 Any type of flowering magnolia tree makes for a good choice for front yard trees.
 Known for their beauty and sweet fragrant scents, flowering Magnolia trees thrive in various conditions and should be selected based on the specifics of individual varieties.
-For example, Little Gem Magnolias are evergreens that will grow to around 20 feet tall during its first 20 years; they prefer full sun and are generally intolerant to soil extremes (read more about these gorgeous front yard trees here).
+For example, Little Gem Magnolias are evergreens that will grow to around 20 feet tall during its first 20 years; they prefer full sun and are generally intolerant to soil extremes.
 They grow in zones 7-9 so they are best for the southern states.
 Another favorite variety of ours, the Bracken’s Brown Beauty Magnolia, can tolerate very wet areas and cold winters while also thriving in full sunlight exposure.
 The pink flowered Japanese Jane Magnolia is an excellent choice if you are not into southern magnolias.
 Saucer magnolias as well only grow up to 12 feet tall.

-With brilliant bright red leaves, this tree will bring a true touch of beauty to your yard.
+With brilliant bright red leaves, this landscape tree will bring a true touch of beauty to your yard.
 It is a deciduous tree that can reach up to 20 feet in height, and it can be widely grown across many climates and conditions.
-To help the Bloodgood Japanese Maple thrive in its initial growth, makes sure that it is consistently watered.
-They grow best in zones 5-8.
+To help the Bloodgood Japanese Maple tree thrive in its initial growth, makes sure that it is consistently watered.
+The trees grow best in zones 5-8.

 Grown almost all over the entire United States, the River Birch showcases a uniquely beautiful, exfoliating, cinnamon-colored bark.
-A fast grower with a short life, the River Birch reaches up to 80 feet in height!
+A fast growing tree with a short life, the River Birch reaches up to 80 feet in height and 30 feet wide!
 Its lustrous green leaves make it the perfect shade tree for your yard, but it does need to be planted in a sunny place for optimal growth.
 Zones 4-9 fit this tree best.

 Perhaps one of the most easily recognizable shade-giving front yard trees, the Weeping Willow is classically beautiful and can be grown in many conditions.
 True to its name, with graceful “weeping” branches, these trees perform best near water and grow very fast — 8-10 feet each year, up to 50 feet!
 Choose a wet spot in your yard for the Weeping Willow to help dry up and enjoy the gorgeous canopy it offers you in turn.
 Can grow in most of the US – zones 4-9.